 Tuscan Heat Spice

 • Pat chicken* dry with paper towels.
-Season with salt and pepper. • Lay 2 slices of prosciutto beside one another on a flat surface.
-Tightly roll prosciutto around one piece of chicken.
+Season all over with salt and pepper. • Lay two slices of prosciutto beside each other on a flat surface.
+Tightly roll prosciutto around chicken.
 Repeat with remaining prosciutto and chicken.

 • Heat a drizzle of olive oil in a large, preferably ovenproof, pan over medium-high heat.
-Add wrapped chicken and sear until browned, 2-3 minutes per side (it’ll finish cooking in the next step).
+Add wrapped chicken and sear until browned and crispy, 2-3 minutes per side (it’ll finish cooking in the next step).
 Turn off heat.
 TIP: If your pan isn’t ovenproof, transfer chicken now to a baking sheet.

 • Top seared chicken with mozzarella (it’s okay if some falls off).
-Transfer pan or sheet to top rack and roast until chicken is cooked through, 10-15 minutes. • Remove from oven and set chicken aside to rest for a few minutes. • Once water is boiling, add spaghetti to pot and cook, stirring occasionally, until al dente, 9-11 minutes.
-Drain.
+Transfer pan or sheet to top rack and roast until chicken is cooked through, 8-12 minutes. • Remove from oven and set chicken aside to rest for a few minutes. • Once water is boiling, add spaghetti to pot and cook, stirring occasionally, until al dente, 9-11 minutes.
+Drain and set aside.

 • Heat pan used for chicken over medium-high heat (for 4 servings, heat empty pot used for pasta); add marinara, Tuscan Heat Spice, and ¼ cup water (1⁄3 cup for 4).
 Bring to a boil, then reduce to a simmer.
 Cook until slightly thickened, 3-5 minutes.
+Add half the basil oil (all for 4).
 Season with salt and pepper.

-• Stir drained spaghetti, half the chopped parsley, half the chives, half the Parmesan, and 1 TBSP butter (2 TBSP for 4 servings) into pan with sauce.
+• Stir drained spaghetti, half the chopped parsley, half the chives, half the Parmesan, and 1 TBSP butter (2 TBSP for 4 servings) into sauce.
 Season generously with salt and pepper. • Divide pasta between plates and top with chicken.
-(TIP: If you like, you can serve chicken on the side instead.)
-Garnish with remaining chopped parsley, chives, and Parmesan and serve.
+(TIP: If you like, serve chicken on the side instead.)
+Garnish with remaining chopped parsley, chives, and Parmesan.
+Serve.